InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 **Logic**

-Calling `matchOrders` will perform the following steps:
+Calling `matchOrders` will perform the following steps: TODO

 ## multiMatchOrders

-`multiMatchOrders` can be used to
+`multiMatchOrders` can be used to match a set of orders with another opposing order with negative spread, resulting in the creation of just one position for the creator of the `rightOrder`.
+This function is optimized for creator of the `rightOrder`.

 ```solidity
 /// @dev Matches the input orders and only creates one position for the `rightOrder` maker.